ltrzesniewski/InlineIL.Fody/README.md

    Marks a label at a given position in the code.

  - `IL.Push`
-   A helper method to push a value onto the evaluation stack.
+   Pushes the provided argument onto the evaluation stack.

  - `IL.Pop`
-   A helper method to pop a value from the evaluation stack into a local variable.
+   Pops a value from the evaluation stack into a local variable or static field.

  - `IL.Unreachable`
-   A method used to mark an unreachable code region, for instance just after a `ret` instruction.
+   Marks an unreachable code region, for instance just after a `ret` instruction.
 Necessary when the compiler's control flow analysis requires a code statement.
    Usage: `throw IL.Unreachable();`

- - `IL.Return`
+ - `IL.Return`, `IL.ReturnRef`, `IL.ReturnPointer`
-   A helper method to return the value from the top of the evaluation stack.
+   Helper methods to return the value from the top of the evaluation stack.
    Example usage: `return IL.Return<int>();`

 ### Types